stuartshay/nyc-landmarks-vector-db/memory-bank/activeContext.md

    - Updated test documentation in `tests/README.md` to explain the new testing strategy
    - Modified `test_pinecone_fixed_ids.py`, `test_pinecone_upsert.py`, and `test_wikipedia_integration.py` to use the test index

+8. **Pinecone Index Recreation**
+   - Successfully recreated the Pinecone index "nyc-landmarks" with 1536 dimensions
+   - Index configured with cosine similarity metric for optimal semantic search
+   - Created clean empty index ready for population via GitHub Action workflow
+   - Used the Pinecone ServerlessSpec with GCP cloud and us-central1 region
+   - Verified successful index creation with zero vectors and proper configuration

 ### Recent Testing and Verification

 1. **Wikipedia Import Testing**